pingcap/tidb/docs/design/2024-09-06-maintain-priority-queue-in-memory.md

 | Analysis Interval    | Time since the last analysis execution for the table.
 The bigger interval should have a higher priority than the smaller interval.                                                            | Applying a logarithmic transformation, namely log10(1 + Analysis Interval).
 To further compress the rate of growth for larger values, we can consider taking the logarithmic square root of x.
 The final formula is log10(1 + √Analysis Interval).
 [Check the graph.](https://www.desmos.com/calculator/plhtkfqhx9) | Stats Cache                  |
 | Special Event        | For example, the table has a new index but it hasn't been analyzed yet.                                                                                                                       | HasNewIndexWithoutStats: 2                                                                                                                                                                                                                                                                                          | Table Info (Scan all tables) |

-The final score is the weighted sum of the above four factors.
+The final score is the weighted sum of the above four indicators.

 ```go
 priority_score = (0.6 * math.Log10(1 + ChangeRatio) +